Samer-Alnajjar/reading-notes/README.md

     and always remmeber the following to keep you moving forward:
       1. No one is born with these skills, so everyone went through what you are in now.
       2. Remmber that your instructor Tamim also went through this and he is now a software development instructor.
       3. It will become easier daya after day, just keep moving forward.

+  Hello guys!, my name is **Samer Alnajjar** a Civil Engineer who is pasoinate to learn programming, here is my link to github: [Github](https://github.com/Samer-Alnajjar)